-1. Give evidence of biblical understanding, godly character and readiness for ministry.
-Complete the prescribed course of study and achieve the minimum required grade point average as outlined in this catalog.
+- Give evidence of biblical understanding, godly character and readiness for ministry. - 2.
+Complete the prescribed course of study and achieve a minimum GPA of 2.0 for undergraduates and 3.0 for graduates. - Settle all financial obligations, including payment of the graduation fee. - 4.
+Receive the recommendation of the Faculty and approval by the Board of Trustees for graduation. - 5.
+Submit an official Intent to Graduate Form to the Registrar's Office prior to enrolling for their final semester.

-- 2. Settle all financial obligations, including payment of the graduation fee. - 3.
-Receive the recommendation of the Faculty and approval by the Board of Trustees for graduation. - 4.
-Submit an official Intent to Graduate Form to the Registrar's Office prior to enrolling for their final semester. - 5.
 Attend commencement exercises.
-Permission to graduate in absentia may be granted on a case-by- case basis.
+Permission to graduate in absentia may be granted on a case-bycase basis.
 Such request should be submitted in writing to the Academic Affairs Office at least two months prior to commencement.